GrantBirki/git-diff-action/README.md

-# auditor 🔍
+# pr-diff 🧭

-A customizable auditor Action for detecting violations in a PR diff
+A GitHub Action for gathering the `git diff` of a pull request in JSON format

 ## About 💡